Random Posts

 Coyotes are not very intelligent or united.
 They usually kill one another.
 During the day they hide in covered open areas, raised grounds or in dens.
 Dens are most commonly seen in parks and forest areas, shrubbery, preserves, golf courses and other such regions.
 They are mos active at dawn and dusk, but may be seen frequently throughout the day.

-The other night we had the bedroom window open with a fan in it what at 2:30 in the morning we were awakened to a terrible screeching noise which at first I thought was a fan bearing going bad.
+The other night we had the bedroom window open with a fan in it when at 2:30 in the morning we were awakened to a terrible screeching noise which at first I thought was a fan bearing going bad.
 It wasn’t.
 After shutting off the fan we heard sounds at the edge of the woods in the back yard.
 Low grunts and frequent screams.

 Possums live in the woods, but they make clicking noises when they're trying to attract mates and hissing or growling sounds when they feel threatened.
 Baby opossums make noises that sound like sneezing when trying to get their parents' attention.
 Outside of these special circumstances, though, they rarely make audible sounds.